 This chapter explores whether the problem is with the drones or the drones’ implementation.
 UAVs have undoubtedly altered the manner in which the US prosecutes its targets.
 They give the decision makers unprecedented range of alternatives, from giving actual-time footage of a goal, to giving hours upon hours of near air support for the ground troops, and probably the most controversially, to attack focus in sovereign states- all while removing the risk to a human pilot.
 Drones critics make some compelling claims, but further research is required to give the difference between key analytic and conjecture judgments with basis on evidence.
 The claims against their utilization range to facilitating an insurgency from being less than honorable.

 The claim ought to have the ability of defining a policy guiding the utilization of the unmanned aerial vehicles- not that the UAVs make it too simple to violate the basic human rights or conduct war acts.
-Drones may be the lynch pin to a successful key humanitarian mission, and also the dangerous missions covering the biological and chemical warfare.
-Therefore, it is critical to make sure that the reputation remains good; that is to say that the reputation should remain intact and free of any negative connotations.
+Drones may be the lynch pin to a successful key humanitarian mission or to a , dangerous mission involvingor biological or chemical warfare.
+Therefore, it is critical to make sure that the perception of the technology’s use remains positive and free of any negative connotations.
 This chapter therefore makes attempts in countering the negative claims against the unmanned aerial vehicles and if there is truth in the theory, it anticipates offering support to their evolution as a necessity in implementing a technologically superior military.

-This chapter comprises of four sections.
+This chapter is comprised of four sections.
 To begin with, the literature review evaluates the advantages and disadvantages of drones as presented in the present literature and starts to explore the causal relationship of the utilization of the unmanned aerial vehicles and its extent of support for utilization.
 As a continuation, to highlight the previous implication and successes of drone activity, a case study shows the nuances of their utilization- their application in Yemen.
-On top of this, the case study also comprises of empirical evidence that give support to the argument that the use of unmanned aerial vehicles in a progression, (natural), in the military technology development and hence should replace it as a legitimate tool in the military capabilities’ arsenal.
+On top of this, the case study also contains empirical evidence that gives support to the argument that the use of unmanned aerial vehicles in a progression, (natural), in the military technology development and hence should replace it as a legitimate tool in the military capabilities’ arsenal.
 Third, the section of analysis presents a thorough review of the crucial comments and reflects on the unmanned aerial vehicles progression, (natural), within the battlefield.
 Yet again, this chapter lastly concludes by summarizing the questions and points made to guide further research on the area.

 Literature Review

 As a general point, drones are multi-purpose, multi-mission, unaffected by fatigue or any other, in that matter, limiting factors.
 There uses have been felt since the mid to 20th century.
-However, there utilization has proliferated critically since the year 2001.
-While they give a lot of benefits and possess a lot of capabilities, they also give a protection layer to persons clouded with overuse and mismanagement.
+However, their use has proliferated significantly since the year 2001.
+While they provide a lot of benefits and possess a lot of capabilities, they also can be overused and mismanaged.
 This protection layer has the possibility of manifesting itself in selecting to utilize an unmanned aerial vehicle as the risk to a pilot is eliminated.
 As stated in the present literature, the simple truth of decreasing the risk to a person’s life may not be worth the liberties taken by the United States when utilizing the drones to focus on a suspect.
-Yet again, there are a lot of drones’ supporters outside there as they give the ability of pursuing targets who seek refuge in dangerous and austere surroundings.
+Yet again, there is a lot of support for the use of drones in dangerous and austere settings where targets are more difficult to locate.

 For the drone or against the drone